MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-v2-javascript-auth-code-angular.md

 >
 > ## Next steps
 >
-> For a detailed step-by-step guide on building the auth code flow application using React, see the following  tutorial:
+> For a detailed step-by-step guide on building the auth code flow application using React,see the following tutorial:
 >
 > > [!div class="nextstepaction"]
 > > [Tutorial: React single-page app (SPA) sign in users](./tutorial-single-page-app-react-register-app.md)